FAITHFUL PAWS PET THERAPY PROGRAM makes scheduled monthly visits to many facilities in and around Houston,

 on all vaccinations and there is a form to have your vet complete.
 Many of our members have more than one certified pet.
 Some

-facilities will allow us to bring more than one certified pet on a visit, but we do not allow more than two pets per member
+facilities will allow us to bring more than one certified pet (up to 2) on a visit.

 as openings are available, usually several each week.
 Contact us before coming to a class, because there is a waiting